palantir/go-java-launcher/README.md

 Note that the custom `jvmOpts` appear after the static `jvmOpts` and thus typically take precendence; the exact behaviour may depend on the Java distribution.

+`env` supports a very limited set of automatic expansions if you surround the expansion variable with `%%` as shown above, for `CUSTOM_PATH`.
+The following expansions are supported:

+* `%%.CWD%%`: The current working directory of the user which executed this process

 # License
 This repository is made available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).